Victoriaaaali/SpeechCraft/README.md

 NOTE: The Webservice is built with FastTaskAPI.
 In this regard, for each request it will create a task and return a job id

-We highly recommend to use the media-toolkit package for file transmission.
+We highly recommend to use [media-toolkit](https://github.com/SocAIty/media-toolkit) for file transmission.
 It will make your life much easier.
 ```python
 from media_toolkit import AudioFile